sameshl/sameshl.github.io/source/_posts/week-12.md

 Other than working on the above feature, I spent fixing a minor bug in `hydrus`.
 The PR for this fix is [here](https://github.com/HTTP-APIs/hydrus/pull/496).

+Also, added documentation(much needed, for open source projects) on utilizing the new endpoints for managing collections.
+Also, updated old docs where necessary.
+The PR for the same is [here](https://github.com/HTTP-APIs/http-apis.github.io/pull/82).

 ## Learnings / Work done
 I became more adept using the tools in the HydraEcosystem.